devs-in-tech/join-the-community/.github/ISSUE_TEMPLATE/be-a-member.md

 > I want to join because

-You can also join our Discord community [here](https://discord.gg/g7FmxB9uZp) Feel free to check out other cool repositories of the Open Source Community [here](https://github.com/opensourcecommunity-hub).
+You can also join our Discord community [here](https://discord.gg/g7FmxB9uZp) Feel free to check out other cool repositories of the DevsInTech Community [here](https://github.com/devs-in-tech).